Student Advocacy Resource Center

 The University of Montana has set goals and strategies to address reports of sexual misconduct.
 The University's approach includes the following:

-Statistics show that a majority of sexual assaults are committed by a minority of predators.
-UM takes decisive actions to rid campus of known assaulters.
+- Rid Campus of Known Assaulters - Statistics show that a majority of sexual assaults are committed by a minority of predators.
+We take decisive actions to rid campus of known assaulters.

-The University is currently implementing several actions and planning additional actions to achieve these goals.
+The University has implemented several actions and is planning additional actions to achieve these goals.
 Examples of actions include requiring students to take an online tutorial about this topic, collaborating with the City of Missoula on prevention and response efforts, and providing enhanced education to all UM employees about this topic and requiring them to report all known instances of sexual misconduct to the Title IX Coordinator.

 Maintain an appropriate level of discretion in all of your interactions with others.
 Campus employees may not guarantee complete confidentiality, because they are obligated by University policy and federal law to report information about sexual misconduct to the Title IX Coordinator.
 However, communications about a student with persons other than University officials authorized to receive such information, including family members or friends, cannot occur without prior written permission of the student.

-City and county law enforcement officers as well as UM Office of Public Safety officers are available 24/7 to respond to emergency and nonemergency calls about sexual assaults.
+City and county law enforcement officers as well as UM Police Department officers are available 24 hours a day to respond to emergency and nonemergency calls about sexual assaults.
 In cases of sexual assault, officers can explain the options for medical exams, counseling, advocacy, and reporting assaults as crimes; officers will ask if the survivors want advocates present to help them understand the proceedings.
 These departments are responsible for all criminal investigations and can answer questions about the legal process.

-It is extremely important that you get help as soon as possible.
 There are different options for seeking assistance and they are not mutually exclusive.
-Also, as time passes, you might find that you change your mind about what you want to do.
+As time passes, you might find that you change your mind about what you want to do.

 You may also confide in a trusted University employee such as a faculty member, advisor, or residence hall assistant.
 Campus employees will do their best to support you.
 If you prefer, you may ask a campus employee to contact one of the above resources on your behalf to obtain additional information about your options.

-Sexual assault and some other forms of sexual misconduct can be both a criminal offense as well as a violation of The University of Montana's Student Conduct Code.
+Sexual assault and some other forms of sexual misconduct can be both a criminal offense as well as a violation of the University of Montana's Discrimination, Harassment, Sexual Misconduct, Stalking, and Retaliation policy.
 A student or employee alleged to have engaged in a sexual assault can be prosecuted under Montana criminal statutes and/or disciplined under the Student Conduct Code or applicable employment procedures.
 Criminal procedings and University proceedings are separate processes with independent outcomes.
 A student or employee found responsible for committing a sexual assault is subject to dismissal from the University.
 An individual found guilty of sexual assault under the criminal justice system is subject to a prison sentence.

 If a victim chooses to file a complaint through the Missoula Police Department, Missoula County Sheriff’s Office, or the UM Office of Public Safety, the process is governed by the Montana Criminal Justice Act.
 The standard of evidence necessary to move a case forward in prosecution is "beyond a reasonable doubt."
 This is a criminal procedure.

-A victim can pursue both a campus administrative complaint process as well as a criminal process through the local law enforcement.
+A victim can pursue either a campus administrative complaint process or a criminal process through the local law enforcement, or both.